wp-plugins/wp-slimstat-shortcodes/readme.txt

 * `post_link`, returns post titles linked to their corresponding permalinks

 == Changelog ==

+= 2.5 =
+* Code has been cleaned up and updated to leverage the recent updates in our APIs

 = 2.4.4 =
 * Fixed a compatibility issue with the new WP SlimStat API